Robot round-up – Advanced robotics platforms and control solutions

 Current field robotic systems in this domain, as well as system of robotic systems, exist with limitations that place the burden on the operator.
 These robotic systems have capability to move in unstructured terrain both with direct control, as well as with general control, and can be configured with wheels, tracks, articulations, and combinations.
 Current systems also have advanced manipulation and force feedback to the operator.
 The robots are equipped with 3D modeling and mapping of the location of the agents of concern.
 Further, some robotic systems have advanced autonomous functions that have the ability to significantly reduce operator involvement.

-DND/CAF are hosting this Contest to observe advancements from the current state of the art in robotics.
+DND/CAF are hosting this challenge to observe advancements from the current state of the art in robotics.
 These could include advancements in mobility, manipulation, sensing, localization of threats, advanced modeling, information synthesis, or by using Artificial Intelligence (AI), Machine Learning (ML), supervised autonomy, techniques to reduce the operator involvement in the task.

 Desired Outcomes

-This Contest is designed to challenge robotics systems in scenarios that reflect the tasks operators could encounter, and these tasks will include both discrete challenges as well as challenges that build to a larger capability.
+This challenge is designed to challenge robotics systems in scenarios that reflect the tasks operators could encounter, and these tasks will include both discrete challenges as well as challenges that build to a larger capability.

 - Innovators are expected to showcase technological advancements in both discretized and multi-level challenges to accomplish the tasks in the on-site challenge.
 These methods of control in this category could be more aligned to traditional systems where an operator is fully involved in the outcome of the challenge and demonstrated in the video submission.